yegonkim/yegonkim.github.io/_posts/2024-12-11-least-action.md

 ---
-title: What was Missing in my Study of Lagrangian Mechanics
+title: D'Alembert's Principle and the Principle of Least Action
 categories: Physics
 date: 2024-12-12
 math: true